ShellBear/go-blih/README.md

 ## Installation

 You can use `go get` to install the latest version of the library.
-This command will install the the library and its dependencies:
+This command will install the library and its dependencies:

 ```go
 go get -u github.com/ShellBear/go-blih/blih